image

 Involve stakeholders in quality planning

-• Align quality objectives with stakeholder expectations
+• Ensure that quality objectives are aligned with stakeholder expectations

-• Gain buy-in for quality initiatives
+• Gain buy-in and support for quality initiatives

 Foster a quality-focused culture

-• Recognising and rewarding quality-driven behaviours
+• Recognise and reward quality-driven behaviours

-• Encouraging open communication about quality issues
+• Encourage open communication and reporting of quality issues

 Continuously improve quality processes

-Adopt a continuous improvement mindset by:
+Adopting a continuous improvement mindset can help to:

-• Regularly reviewing and updating quality processes
+• Regularly review and update quality processes

-• Implementing lessons learned from previous projects.
+• Implement lessons learned from previous projects.

 Provide quality management training for team members

-• Encouraging professional certifications in quality management.
+• Encourage professional certifications in quality management.

 Balance quality with other project constraints